Skip to main content

 • Building partnerships with community agencies that are mutually beneficial

 CAB Members play a key role in the success of translational research by promoting translational education and research projects and sharing timely information with their communities.
 They serve as a bi-directional link between the community and the ACTRI.
-They work to identify and advocate for the health issues and concerns of San Diego, Imperial Valley, and the regional communities, particularly those with diverse populations and populations typically at higher risk of poor health outcomes.
+They work to identify and address health issues and concerns of San Diego, Imperial Valley, and the regional communities, particularly populations typically at higher risk of poor health outcomes.
 Additionally, they are in the unique position to provide community perspectives on the entire translational process.

 If you would like more information on the ACTRI CAB, are interested in becoming a CAB member, or know someone who would be interested in becoming a CAB member reach out to us!